 When somebody uses your personal information to file a tax return you have been a victim of tax identity theft.
-According to the FTC there were more than 90,000 reports of identity theft in the first three quarters of 2020, even with those numbers tax identity theft is less common than other types of fraud.
+According to the FTC, there were more than 90,000 reports of identity theft in the first three quarters of 2020, even with those numbers tax identity theft is less common than other types of fraud.

-Tax identity theft has decreased over these past few years, thanks to the IRS, state tax agencies and professionals in the field fighting together against refund fraud, and they formed a Security Summit in 2015.
+Tax identity theft has decreased over these past few years, thanks to the IRS, state tax agencies, and professionals in the field fighting together against refund fraud, and they formed a Security Summit in 2015.
 Thanks to this there was an 80% decline from 2015 to 2019.

 Protect Your Identity

-You can request an Identity Protection PIN (IP PIN) to the IRS.
+You can request an Identity Protection PIN (IP PIN) from the IRS.
 This involves applying for it online and doing a rigorous verification process, after you’re done with that the IP PIN is mailed to you and it will last for only a year.
 This works when you add your IP PIN to your e-tax return or paper tax return, and if it doesn’t have the correct PIN the IRS rejects it.